Automatic text recognition in images or scanned documents by Optical Character Recognition (OCR)

 Since many information is not searchable by full text search because its in graphical formats embedded in PDF documents or Powerpoint presentations (i.e. screenshots instead of text format), the enhancer extracts images from PDF files for automatic text recognition (OCR), too.

-If you enabled OCR, should enable OCR for images inside PDF files, too, since many PDF files are scans and do contain much text data only as graphics.
+If you disabled/enabled OCR, you should disable/enable OCR for images within PDF files, too, since many PDF files are scans and do contain much text data only as graphics.

 How to optimize OCR settings to improve OCR results